 What is the Academy of ICT Essentials for Government Leaders?

-**first pass:**

-What is the Academy of ICT Essentials for Government Leaders?

-The ‘Academy of ICT Essentials for Government Leaders’ (Academy) is UN-APCICT’s first flagship programme launched in June 2008 on the occasion of the Global Forum for Building Inclusive Internet Economy during the OECD ICT Ministerial Meeting.
-The Academy includes a comprehensive curriculum comprised of ten stand-alone yet inter-linked modules that range from foundational to advanced topics in the field of ICT for development (ICTD).
-The next module 11 on “Social Media for Development” is currently being developed.
-The Academy has been rolled out, adopted and institutionalized in 26 countries of the Asia-Pacific region and is currently available in ten languages.
+The ‘Academy of ICT Essentials for Government Leaders’ (Academy) is APCICT’s first flagship programme launched in June 2008 on the occasion of the Global Forum for Building Inclusive Internet Economy during the OECD ICT Ministerial Meeting.
+The Academy includes a comprehensive curriculum comprised a variety of stand-alone yet inter-linked modules that range from foundational to advanced topics in the field of ICT for development (ICTD).
+The Academy has been rolled out, adopted and institutionalized in 36 countries of the Asia-Pacific region and is currently available either partly or fully in sixteen languages.
 Localization into other languages is also underway.

 The content of the modules is mostly non-technical in nature.
 The extensible modular design aims to maximize flexibility and minimize job disruptions for learners.
 The modules can therefore be selected for delivery on the basis of needs and skills of the learners.
 Those with little or no background in ICTD can choose the pre-determined sequence of comprehensive training that begins with the basics and move on to more advanced topics.
 Those with some knowledge of ICTD can select specific modules they would benefit from most.

 Who is the Academy targeting?